UtkarshTrivedi2934/Assignment-Player-Re-Identification-in-Sports-Footage/README.md

 - Annotated video with player IDs: runs/track/predict/
 - Frame-wise results or Re-ID metadata: tracker_stubs/player_detection.pkl
 ---

+**📌 Output:**

+- Players and referees are marked with consistent Re-ID numbers (as shown in the output image).
+- Objects such as the football are accurately detected and tracked.
+- Frame-by-frame tracking metadata is saved in tracker_stubs/player_detection.pkl.

 ### 🧾 Dependencies
 - Python 3.8+